 Does size matter?

-How is this kind of flooring laid?
+How is engineered timber flooring laid?

 They are commonly installed over a thin foam underlay as a “floating” floor.

-Is there an advantage to laying as a click floor?
+Is there an advantage to click-floor laying?

-Why glue down your floor?
+Why glue down your floor

 How are expansion gaps and joints covered?